 explicitly in the captions.

 Author response: Thank you for the clarification.
-All Figures: Tick marks have been changed to 00:00 MST (midnight) and the captions now explicity state this.
+All Figures: Tick marks have been changed to 00:00 MST (midnight) and the captions now explicitly state this.

 8. Instead of (or in addition to) the ozone mixing ratios being given in the little boxes in